RiffleSystems/riffle-website/src/pages/essays/prelude.md

 3. SQL’s scalar expression language is weird and limited.
 Often, we wanted to factor out a scalar expression for re-use, but doing this in SQLite was annoying enough that we didn’t do it often.

 We view these issues as shortcomings of *SQL in particular*, and not the idea of a relational query language in general.
 Better relational languages could make UI development more ergonomic and avoid the need for clumsy ORM layers.
 Also, the prospect of replacing SQL seems more realistic in a domain like frontend UI where SQL hasn't yet taken hold in the first place.

+While we tried to stick to well-known technologies like SQL in our prototype, we are excited about the potential of newer relational languages like [Imp](https://github.com/jamii/imp/tree/v1) and Datalog.

 ### Performance is a challenge when integrating with existing web tools